dguise/guibot/readme.md

 #### Complete Slack Event Challenge
 https://api.slack.com/apps/your_id/event-subscriptions?

 ...
-And add the events you want to listen to
+And add the events you want to listen to (this has to be done for every new event you'd like to listen to)

 #### Add permissions / scope
 https://api.slack.com/apps/your_id/oauth